Kava Dermopathy

 • Hair and Nail Changes: Changes in hair and nails are sometimes associated with kava dermopathy.
 This can include hair loss, changes in the texture of hair, and nail thickening.

-Factors Influencing the Development of Kava Dermopathy
+Factors Influencing Kava Dermopathy

 There are several factors that may influence the development of kava dermopathy and these include the following: